Hereditary pancreatic cancers

-The chance of familial pancreatic cancer increases if:
+The risk of familial pancreatic cancer increases if:

-- there are more than two people with pancreatic cancer in the family
+- there are more than two people under 60 with pancreatic cancer in the family

-- there are cases of pancreatic cancer in more than one generation on the same side of the family.
+- there are people with pancreatic cancer in more than one generation on the same side of the family.

-We don’t currently know what genetic faults cause most familial pancreatic cancers.
+We still don’t know what genetic faults cause most familial pancreatic cancers.
 We only know about the genetic faults that cause about one in five (20%) familial pancreatic cancers.
-The most common genetic faults that we do know about are faults on the BRCA2 gene.

 Pancreatitis is inflammation of the pancreas.
 Hereditary pancreatitis is a rare condition that runs in families.
 It starts in early childhood, and can keep coming back.
-It is a rare condition and is linked to a fault in the PRSS1 gene.
+It is linked to a fault in the PRSS1 gene.
 People who carry this faulty gene have a very high chance of developing pancreatitis.
-Pancreatitis can cause abdominal (tummy) pain.
-Over time, it may cause problems with the pancreas, such as problems digesting food.

-It is not common for pancreatitis to run in families.
-But chronic (long-term) pancreatitis that is caused by other things that aren’t inherited (including heavy drinking of alcohol over a long period of time) may also increase the risk of pancreatic cancer.
+It isn’t common for pancreatitis to run in families.
+Chronic (long-term) pancreatitis that is caused by other things that aren’t inherited (including heavy drinking of alcohol over a long period of time) may also increase the risk of pancreatic cancer.